- Household Items

 For many years United Way has awarded grants that Daystar was able to use to purchase food for distribution through our Food Pantry and/or to assist eligible clients either with overdue rent or to secure housing for them.
 For 2017-2018 Daystar received $18,750 to help low-income households in Citrus County with food or with overdue housing and utility costs.

-THANK YOU!
 May God bless you for blessing us with your support, so that we may help those in need.

 Daystar is a federally recognized 501(c)(3) charitable organization.
 Monetary and property contributions to Daystar Life Center of Citrus County are eligible as federal tax deductions.